brunobelluomini/flappy_bird_with_TD_learning/report.md

 when the vertical distance `DistY` is 0 (which means the bird is on the same vertical position as the gap between the pipes, where it should flies throught) and give a standard reward based on the vertical distance.

 ### Metrics
 We can only achieve the project goal by measuring the game score itself, the higher the score the better as the agent went further in its gameplay.
-So in this project our evaluation metric will be the **average game score for the last 100 episodes**.
+So in this project our evaluation metric will be the **average game score for the last 100 episodes** (hereafter denoted by _AvgScore<sub>100</sub>_).

 ## II.
 Analysis